Gman-Superfly/AKIRA/architecture_theoretical/ORTHOGONALITY.md

 ---

-*Oscar Goldman — Shogu Research Group @ Datamutant.ai*

-*"Orthogonality is not a constraint — it is a gift.
+*"Orthogonality is not a constraint, it is a gift.
 It means each channel carries unique information.
 It means learning doesn't fight itself.
 It means the system is as efficient as physics allows."*

+*Oscar Goldman, Shogu Research Group @ Datamutant.ai subsidiary of 温心重工業*